lwjohnst86/tagDiabetes/doc/manuscript.md

 baseline visit, which had been frozen at -70°C for 4-6 years and had not been exposed to any freeze-thaw cycles.
 Serum fatty acids have been documented to be stable at these temperatures for up to 10 years [@Matthan2010a].
-A known amount of {{confirm with Richard the correct name}} heptadecanoic acid (17:0) was added as an internal standard prior to extracting total lipids according to the method of Folch [@Folch1957a].
-Each serum lipid fraction (non-esterified fatty acids (NEFA), cholesteryl ester, phospholipid, and TAGFA) was isolated using thin layer chromatography.
+A known amount of triheptadecanoin (17:0; Nu-Chek Prep, Inc Elysian, MN, USA) was added as an internal standard prior to extracting total lipids according to the method of Folch [@Folch1957a].
+Each serum lipid fraction (non-esterified fatty acids (NEFA), cholesteryl ester, phospholipid, and TAG) was isolated using thin layer chromatography.
 Fatty acid methyl esters were separated and quantified using a Varian-430 gas chromatograph (Varian, Lake Forest, CA, USA) equipped with a Varian Factor Four capillary column and a flame ionization detector.
 Fatty acid